 When Anders Bille comes home and shortly after joins the Count, now suddenly on the side of the aristocracy, he gets back the half of the plundered estate that had fallen into the hands of the Count.
 Hereafter, Anders Bille uses his position to severely punish Stege's citizens for their betrayal.
 Apparently, ‘the four citizens had to stretch their necks in the square in Stege’.
 As a deterrent, the sculls of these four men were then built into the wall behind the altar in Stege church.

-During the excavations (in connection with the construction of Netto and the adjacent residential buildings), two of the castle's corners were uncovered.
+During the excavations in connection with the construction of Netto and the adjacent residential buildings two of the castle's corners along with a large piece of the moat's defences were uncovered.
 One of these corners is still buried several metres below Netto's cold counters!

 The castle was never rebuilt despite several attempts, but the corresponding barnyard was still functioning for hundreds of years.